memgraph/documentation/pages/querying/performance-optimization.md

 +-------------------------------------------------+-------------------------------------------------+-------------------------------------------------+-------------------------------------------------+
 ```

-Again the `ScanAllByLabel` operator was replaced with the more efficent operator `ScanAllByLabelPropertyValue` operator.
+Again the `ScanAllByLabel` operator was replaced with the more efficient operator `ScanAllByLabelPropertyValue` operator.
 Ideally, you would like to have the most scan operators of this type.
-The `ACTUAL` hits got down from 9k nodes, to just 148 nodes. `ABSOLUTE TIME` went from 8 miliseconds in the inital version, to less the milisecond.
+The `ACTUAL` hits got down from 9k nodes to just 148 nodes. `ABSOLUTE TIME` went from 8 milliseconds in the initial version to less than a milisecond.

-The `MERGE` query also depend on the scan operators, to fetch if the nodes exist in the database.
+The `MERGE` query also depends on the scan operators to fetch if the nodes exist in the database.
 If you do not have proper indexes set, the operation looks like this:
 ```
 memgraph> PROFILE MERGE (p:Player{name:"Pele"}) RETURN p;
 +------------------------------------+------------------------------------+------------------------------------+------------------------------------+